MicrosoftLearning/mslearn-mlops/documentation/03-trigger-workflow.md

 ## Instructions

-Use trunk-based development to better govern changes made to the repo and the triggering of GitHub Actions.
+Use feature-based development to better govern changes made to the repo and the triggering of GitHub Actions.

 - Create a GitHub Actions workflow which is triggered by the creation of a pull request.